University of Northern Colorado

 View all charts by Greg Runions

-(8 Brass plus 4 horns) A slow, misterioso, quasi-legit intro gives way to up-tempo blues featuring alto and flugel.
+(Level V) A slow, misterioso, quasi-legit intro gives way to up-tempo blues featuring alto and flugel.
 After the flugel solos, the band uses fugal techniques and shifting meters to build to a huge climax after which the tempo halves to a relaxed swing and an alto solo takes it home.
 Features an added section of four horns, as well as four flutes (one doubling piccolo, two doubling clarinet) in the woodwind section.
+8 Brass plus 4 horns

 View all charts by Rolf Johnson

-(8 Brass) Burning, contemporary minor blues.
-The head is not over standard blues changes, and the melody occassionally blurs the distinction between major and minor.
+(Level IV) Burning, contemporary minor blues.
+The head is not over standard blues changes, and the melody occasionally blurs the distinction between major and minor.
 Parallel voicings and energy give this chart a contemporary edge.
 A contrapuntal section follows the head and leads to the first solo by alto 1.
 A soli is developed over the ostinato using material from the head and first developmental section.
-The lines develop, rhythmically and melodically playing against and then with the ostinato.
-Finally, the rhythm section breaks the ostinato and the soli plays another chorus over a swing feel.
-A trumpet solo follows, then the main theme in a new setting.
-Trumpet Range is D6, but could play F6, G6 or A6 for a climatic ending!
+The lines develop rhythmically and melodically playing against and then with the ostinato.
+Finally, the rhythm section breaks the ostinato, and the soli plays another chorus over a swing feel.
+A trumpet solo follows, and then the main theme is stated in a new setting.
+Trumpet range is D6, but could play F6, G6 or A6 for a climatic ending!
+8 Brass

 View all charts by Bert Ligon